antmicro/renode-linux-runner-action/README.md

 ## Tasks

-Sometimes, after replacing the initramfs or board configuration, you may need to change the default commands that the action executes on each run.
+Sometimes, after replacing initramfs or changing the board configuration, you may need to change the default commands that the action executes on each run.
 You can use Tasks for that.
 All the commands that the action executes are stored in the Task files in `action/tasks/*.yml`.
 If you want to change any of these, you can pass your own Task through the `tasks` action argument.
 If your Task has the same name as one of the default ones, it will replace it.

 For example: